GLSRC/rescomp/README.md

     They should branch off of and merge into the develop branch.
 It is advisable to keep your developer branch as synchronized as possible with the development branch (see below)

-### Create your own developer branch:
+### Create your own developer branch
 First, go into your local rescomp repository.
 Then, make sure that you are in the master branch, which you can check via:

     git status

-Then, you want to make sure that your local repository is synchronized with the code on the Gitlab servers, which you can enforce by using
+Then, you want to make sure that your local repository is synchronized with the code on the GitLab servers, which you can enforce by using

     git pull